stated-tech/Grants-Program/applications/root.md

 We can see how from these initial foundations we are on a path to solving issues such as **talent acquisition**, development and accreditation using the system to bootstrap the sourcing, sustaining and scaling collective network intelligence.

-We’re planning to set up our first vote on Discord thanks to our native bot called boot.
-Boot is basically our storefront to push our logic on any UI (text editor, chat, or any publication platform).

-Voting will happen on [Discord](https://discord.gg/RA2FFZuRmz).

-Link to Boot’s code: https://github.com/stated-tech/boot

 The preferundum pallet has been begun, we need to continue it with the lock logic.
-Then, we will create a full bot that will link the command, the proxy, IPFS, the pallet and displays on Telegram/Discord.
+Then, we will create a full interfact that will link the command, the proxy, IPFS, the pallet and displays on our UI.

 >By pushing in exactly the opposite direction to form creation and data standardisation, we inspire more originality and opportunity, designing in a more humane way… appreciating that what works for some, will not work for all.